kguba/Minecraft_Nametag_Headtracker/README.md

 2. Strike a pose! 🕺💃
    - The nametag will automagically appear above your head
    - Move around to see it follow you
-   - Press 'q' to quit (but why would you want to? 😉)
+   - Press 'q' to quit

 ## ⚙️ Customization